lava-nc/lava-optimization/README.md

  ```bash
 export PYTHONPATH=$PYTHONPATH:$(pwd)
 ```
-You should do this only after having added lava core to your PYTHONPATH.
+You should do this only after having added Lava to your PYTHONPATH.
 This order is required for namespaces to be well defined.